miguelm9/REACT-PhoneCatalog/README.md

 # Phone Catalog Project

 This project consists of two main parts: the API server side, developed in Java with Spring Boot and the client side develeped in JavaScript with React.
-First, we will see how to build both of these parts and the dependencies and packages that need to be installed for it to properly work on any machine.
+<br />First, we will see how to build both of these parts and the dependencies and packages that need to be installed for it to properly work on any machine.

 ## Build and Run the server side.